DaniKog/Audio_Controller_Example/README.md

 <h3> 4.
 Audio Manager  </h3>
 https://github.com/DaniKog/Audio_Controller_Example/blob/master/Assets/Scripts/Audio/AudioManager.cs
 <br>
 The instance of this class only exists on the main menu.
-It checks if the other classes exist in the scnene and creates them from resources if they don't.
+It checks if the other classes exist in the scene and creates them from resources if they don't.